#408: Hatch: A Modern Python Workflow Transcript

 55:50 What does that do?

-55:51 - So recently, Jupyter switched their entire extension ecosystem to Hatchling, actually.
+55:51 So recently, Jupyter switched their entire extension ecosystem to Hatchlang actually.

 56:08 Probably makes you feel good to see major projects like that using your tools.

-56:12 - I'm happy that people are finding value in it, and every time someone says, "Oh, it's so easy to use," Yeah, it makes me happy.
+56:15 And every time someone says, oh, it's so easy to use, it makes me happy.

-56:21 - I like stuff that can do a lot, but is very simple.
+56:21 I like stuff that I can do a lot, but it's very simple.

 56:34 So that'd be fun.